Dublin Leinster, Ireland Travel Guide

 Seasonal scenic trips connecting the city center to coastal towns like Howth and Dún Laoghaire.

-Dublin's transport options cater to all preferences, from efficient public transit to flexible rental automobiles and unique tourist experiences.
+Dublin's transport choices are available for all preferences, from efficient public transit to flexible rental automobiles and unique tourist experiences.

-Plan your movements according to your itinerary and budget to maximize your exploration of the city and its surroundings.
+Plan your movements based on your itinerary and budget to maximize your exploration of the city and its surroundings.